x3bla/AlphaDelta/README.md

 # Installation

-For the bot to work 100%, you need to FFmpeg and add the bin folder to path, pip install PyNaCl and discord voice
+For the bot to work 100%, you need to FFmpeg and add the bin folder to path, Youtube_dl and PyNaCl with discord Voice

 ## ffmpeg Installation Winows
 - [ffmpeg link (Windows build by BtbN)](https://ffmpeg.org/download.html#build-windows)